Artin group injection in the Hecke algebra for right-angled groups: Notations and preliminaries

 for all $s,t\in S$.
 Note that as sets $W=W^M$.
-The following definition establishes the notion of ordered monoid. \begin{dfn} A poset $(M,\leqslant)$ is an ordered monoid if $M$ is a monoid and $x_1\leqslant y_1$, $x_2\leqslant y_2$ implies $x_1x_2\leqslant y_1y_2$, for all $x_1,x_2,y_1,y_2 \in M$. \end{dfn} Although a Coxeter group $W$ with the Bruhat order is not an ordered monoid, the Coxeter monoid is ordered (see \cite[Lemma 2]{KenneyCoxetermonoid} and the same paper for further results on Coxeter monoids). \begin{prop} The Coxeter monoid $W^M$ with the Bruhat order is an ordered monoid. \end{prop} The monoid algebra over $\mathbb{Z}$ of the Coxeter monoid $W^M$ will be indicated by $\mathbb{Z}[W^M]$ and called \emph{Coxeter monoid algebra}.
+The following definition establishes the notion of ordered monoid. \begin{dfn} A poset $(M,\leqslant)$ is an \emph{ordered monoid} if $M$ is a monoid and $x_1\leqslant y_1$, $x_2\leqslant y_2$ implies $x_1x_2\leqslant y_1y_2$, for all $x_1,x_2,y_1,y_2 \in M$. \end{dfn} Although a Coxeter group $W$ with the Bruhat order is not an ordered monoid, the Coxeter monoid is ordered (see~\cite{KenneyCoxetermonoid} for further results on Coxeter monoids and, in particular, \cite[Lemma~2]{KenneyCoxetermonoid}). \begin{prop} The Coxeter monoid $W^M$ with the Bruhat order is an ordered monoid. \end{prop} Let $A:=\mathbb{Z}[q^{-1},q]$ be the ring of Laurent polynomials in the indeterminate~$q$.
+For any Coxeter system $(W,S)$, the \emph{Hecke algebra} $\mathcal{H}(W,S)$ is the free $A$-module with basis $\Set{T_w:w\in W}$ and product defined by for all $w\in W$ and $s\in S$.
+For $s\in S$ one can easily see that and then use this to invert all the elements $T_w$, where $w\in W$.
+On $\mathcal{H}(W,S)$ there is an involution $\iota$, as defined in \cite{kazhdanlusztig}, such that